istio/istio.io/content/en/about/case-studies/autotrader.md

 The experiment was a success.
 What was taking other teams weeks of effort on their private cloud was accomplished in days on GKE.
 In addition, the Istio service mesh provided seamless end-to-end mTLS across their entire microservice architecture.

+{{< quote caption="Karl Stoney, Delivery Infrastructure Lead at Auto Trader UK" >}}
-“We decided to just try out Istio to see how it would go, and we ended up delivering in the space of about a week – more than we had done in the last four months trying to roll it ourselves.”
+We decided to just try out Istio to see how it would go, and we ended up delivering in the space of about a week – more than we had done in the last four months trying to roll it ourselves.

-Karl Stoney, Delivery Infrastructure Lead at Auto Trader UK
+{{< /quote >}}

 ## Why Istio?
 While the easy transition to mTLS for all microservices was a strong incentive, Istio also has the backing of many large organizations.
 Auto Trader UK was already working with Google, so knowing that Google was a strong backer of Istio gave them confidence it would be supported and grow long term.